Blake Shelton And Pitbull’s Collaboration Inspiration Is Adorable

 While some of Blake’s fans might find his collaboration with Pitbull a bit surprising, the two singers have already worked together in the recording studio — they both voiced characters for the animated movie UglyDolls.
 Blake has also said that he considered recording music with the rapper before.
 During a 2015 On Air with Ryan Seacrest interview, Blake explained why he previously turned down Pitbull’s collaboration offer.

 “I got real close to doing a song with Pitbull one time,” the country star said, as reported by The Boot.
-“There’s just something about me being, like, a middle America country artist saying the word ‘motherf*ker over and over again.
+“There’s just something about me being, like, a middle America country artist saying the word ‘motherf*ker’ over and over again.
 It was like, ‘Man, I just don’t know if that’s going to go over with my soccer moms.’
 So I opted not to, but I was honored.”

 It seems the two stars were able to come to a compromise, however.
 There are are no curse words in “Get Ready,” which can be listened to below.
 The song appears on Pitbull’s new album, Libertad 548.